Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Rate of Return

 Specializing now to the case of an optimal investment for an agent with logarithmic utility, let us calculate the rate of return.
 We have

 where the optimal payout structure $\{x^*_j\}$ is given by \eqref{x-star}.
 It follows then that

-If we set $R_{0T} =\re^{\mu T}$ then the rate of return $\mu$ can be split into two parts, namely a risk-free one-period interest rate and a so-called excess rate of return, which is the part of the rate of return that exceeds the interest rate.
-We can represent this in a standard way by writing $R_{0T} = \re^{(r + \beta) T}$ where $r$ is the interest rate and $\beta$ denotes the excess rate of return.
-The interest rate is determined by the relation $\re^ {rT} = (P_{0T})^{-1}$ and the excess rate of return is determined by the relation
+If we set $R_{0T} =\re^{\mu T}$ then the rate of return $\mu$ can be split into two parts, namely a risk-free one-period interest rate and a so-called excess rate of return or risk premium, which is the part of the rate of return that exceeds the interest rate.
+We can represent this by writing $R_{0T} = \re^{(r + \beta) T}$ where $r$ is the interest rate and $\beta$ is the excess rate of return.
+The interest rate is fixed by the relation $\re^ {rT} = (P_{0T})^{-1}$ and the excess rate of return is fixed by the relation

 \begin{Proposition} The optimal investment in the case of an investor with logarithmic utility has a positive excess rate of return.
 The utility gained from such an investment in a market where the physical state and pricing state differ is greater than or equal to the utility gained from an investment in a risk-free bond. \end{Proposition} \textit{Proof}.
-For general utility, the expected utility gained from the payout of an optimal investment is given by
+The expected utility gained from the payout of an optimal investment is

 Let us set $U(x^*_j) = \log x^*_j$ for logarithmic utility and insert \eqref{x-star}.
 The result is

 The first term on the right-hand side of this equation isolates the part of the utility gain due to the interest rate.
 The second term can be interpreted as a {\it relative entropy}.
 In particular, if we set $p_j = \langle \bar x_j | \hat p|x_j\rangle$ and $q_j = \langle \bar x_j | \hat q|x_j\rangle$ then it is evident that $\{p_j\}_{j = 1, 2, . \,. \,. \,, n}$ and $\{q_j\}_{j = 1, 2, . \,. \,. \,, n}$ constitute a pair of absolutely continuous probability distributions.
 The second term on the right then takes the form of a Kullback-Liebler divergence \cite{Kullback Leibler 1951}: